- Member of International A.N.S.W.E.R.’s steering committee

 - West Coast Coordinator of the International Action Center

-- Associated with the Communist organization Workers World Party
+- Formerly ssociated with the Workers World Party

-Becker co-authored the 1998 IAC-published book NATO in the Balkans and spoke at many teach-ins and forums against the 1999 U.S./NATO war in Yugoslavia.
+Becker co-authored the 1998 IAC-published book NATO in the Balkans, and he spoke at many teach-ins and forums against the 1999 U.S./NATO war in Yugoslavia.

 In 2000, Becker testified at an “International Tribunal on U.S./NATO War Crimes Against the People of Yugoslavia,” which, like the aforementioned Gulf War Tribunal, found American and NATO political and military leaders “guilty of war crimes.”